Powerlearnproject/se-day1-assignment-satioa/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

+Milestones include:
-- Milestones include the development of programming languages (e.g., Fortran, C), the establishment of software engineering as a discipline in the 1960s, the advent of structured programming in the 1970s, and the rise of agile methodologies in the 2000s.
+- The development of programming languages (e.g., Fortran, C)
+- The establishment of software engineering as a discipline in the 1960s
+- The advent of structured programming in the 1970s
+- The rise of agile methodologies in the 2000s.

 List and briefly explain the phases of the Software Development Life Cycle.